 Back pain is a symptom, not a specific disease.
 It afflicts almost everyone at some point in their lives and is second only to the common cold as the cause of lost days of work and visits to a doctor's office or emergency room.
-“The back is a complex structure with many processes that can break down and cause pain,” says Dr. Praveen Kadimcherla, an orthopedic spine surgeon at Atlantic Spine Center.
-“Often no specific cause can be pinpointed and the pain will abate without treatment or with conservative measures like rest, physical therapy, anti-inflammatory medication, or the injection of a cortisone-like medication into the lower spine.
-Surgery is advised only when the cause of the pain can be precisely identified and generally only for those who do not respond to other treatments, whose symptoms get worse, or who experience progressive neurological decline.”
+"The back is a complex structure with many processes that can break down and cause pain," says Dr. Praveen Kadimcherla, an orthopedic spine surgeon at Atlantic Spine Center.
+"Often no specific cause can be pinpointed and the pain will abate without treatment or with conservative measures like rest, physical therapy, anti-inflammatory medication, or the injection of a cortisone-like medication into the lower spine.
+Surgery is advised only when the cause of the pain can be precisely identified and generally only for those who do not respond to other treatments, whose symptoms get worse, or who experience a progressive neurological decline."

 Spinal fusion is a surgical procedure that corrects problems with the small bones of the spine (vertebrae).
 It eliminates movement between vertebrae by fusing together the painful vertebrae so they heal into a single, solid bone.